sylvainbx/rust-book-fr/FRENCH/src/ch09-03-to-panic-or-not-to-panic.md

 values between 1 and 100</span>
 -->

-<span class="caption">Entrée 9-9: un type `Guess` qui ne va continuer
+<span class="caption">Entrée 9-10 : un type `Supposition` qui ne va continuer
-uniquement si la valeur est entre 1 et 100</span>
+que si la valeur est entre 1 et 100</span>

 <!--
 First, we define a struct named `Guess` that has a field named `value` that holds an `i32`.
 This is where the number will be stored.
 -->

-Premièrement, nous définissons un struct qui s'appelle `Guess` qui a un champ `value` qui stocke un `u32`.
-C'est là que le nombre sera stocké.
+Premièrement, nous définissons une structure qui s'appelle `Supposition` qui a un champ `valeur` qui stocke un `i32`.
+C'est dans ce dernier que le nombre sera stocké.

 <!--
 Then we implement an associated function named `new` on `Guess` that creates